-On March 27, 2020, the U.S. government enacted the CARES Act to provide economic relief from the COVID-19 pandemic.
+On March 27, 2020, the U.S. government enacted the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") to provide economic relief from the COVID-19 pandemic.
 Among other provisions, the CARES Act allows for a full offset of taxable income in a five-year carryback period for net operating losses, which will reduce current period income tax expense and may result in a refund of previously paid income tax amounts at higher historical income tax rates.
-For the year ended January 30, 2021, the Company recognized an income tax benefit of \$0.9 million related to the CARES Act.
+For fiscal 2021, the Company recognized an income tax benefit of \$0.9 million related to the CARES Act.

 During calendar 2019, Switzerland implemented income tax reform ("Swiss tax reform") that was effective as of January 1, 2020.
 The Swiss tax reform eliminates certain preferential income tax treatments and includes transitional relief measures which provides for future income tax deductions.
-During the fourth quarter of fiscal 2020, the Company recognized a one-time income tax benefit of approximately \$8.1 million related primarily to the recognition of a deferred income tax asset associated with the estimated value of an income tax basis step-up of the Company's Switzerland subsidiary's assets.
+During the fourth quarter of fiscal 2020, the Company recognized a one-time income tax benefit of approximately \$8.1 million, excluding a \$2.3 million reserve for uncertain income tax positions, related primarily to the recognition of a deferred income tax asset associated with the estimated value of an income tax basis step-up of the Company's Switzerland subsidiary's assets.